adamofig/springboot-gcp-sql/README.md

 * Database second generation and project with Java 8 on Appengine.
 * To have installed gcloud sdk with and Java components.

-## Understanding what i did
+## Understanding the project
-We use demonstrates how to use Spring JDBC and spring data but we use the original repository examples from GoogleCloudPlatform
+Here  is a  demo how to use Spring JDBC and Spring Data based on the original repository examples from GoogleCloudPlatform

 1. To add compatibility with app engine standard was followed the next instructions, https://github.com/GoogleCloudPlatform/getting-started-java/tree/master/appengine-standard-java8/springboot-appengine-standard
 Summary: